How to Accept Payments Online (Credit, ACH, PayPal, QR Codes+)

 2. Payments can be set up either from Settings or right on the invoice creation page.

 3. Turn on Accept Online Payment.
-You’ll be directed to the Invoice Simple partnership page with PayPal.
+You’ll be directed to the Invoice Simple partnership page with Stripe and PayPal.

 4. Click Get Started.
 You’ll be directed to a login screen.

-5. Login with your existing PayPal business account or follow the instructions to create a new PayPal business account.
+5. Login with your existing PayPal business account or follow the instructions to create a new Stripe or PayPal business account.

 6. Set up your automatic deposits.